cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/framework-exten/log/zap.md

 ## Logger

-`Logger` is used to return an instance of *zap.Logger for custom fields, etc.
+`Logger` is used to return an instance of *zap.Logger for custom fields, etc

 Function Signature: